-- The battery voltage measured at the battery terminals of the solar charger. - The current flowing from the solar charger in or out of the battery.
-A positive notation indicates that current is flowing into the battery and a negative notation indicates that current is being drawn from the battery. - The battery state indicates the battery charge stage or if external control is active.
-These are the possible states:
+· The battery voltage measured at the battery terminals of the solar charger.

+The battery state indicates the battery charge stage or if external control is active.
+These are the possible states: Bulk

 During this stage the solar charger delivers as much charge current as possible to rapidly charge the batteries.
 When the battery voltage reaches the absorption voltage setting, the solar charger activates the absorption stage.
 Absorption

 During this stage the solar charger switches to the constant voltage mode, where a pre-set absorption voltage is applied.
-When the charge current decreases below 1A or if the pre-set absorption time has elapsed, the battery is fully charged and the solar charger will enter the Float stage.
+When the charge current decreases below 2A or if the pre-set absorption time has elapsed, the battery is fully charged and the solar charger will enter the Float stage.
 Note that when an automatic equalisation is being performed this will also be reported as absorption.